-Iron supplements are most commonly recommended for symptoms of anemia, such as fatigue, dizziness, rapid heartbeat, and shortness of breath.
+Iron supplements are most commonly recommended for symptoms of iron deficiency, such as fatigue, dizziness, rapid heartbeat, and shortness of breath.
 However, boosting iron in the diet also has some beneficial “side effects” that helps one to look and feel better, both outside and in.

 Hair, skin, and nails require iron to retain their natural luster, shine, and moisture.
 A simple blood test from a doctor will indicate whether an iron deficiency is to blame for hair, skin, and nails being brittle and dry.
 Here is a closer look at how iron can help boost the health, feel, and appearance of your hair, skin, and nails.